 By default, auto_write=True, meaning any changes you make to your pixels will be sent automatically.
 Since True is the default, if you use that setting, you don't need to include it in your LED object at all.
-We've chosen to set auto_write=False.
-If you set auto_write=False, you must include pixels.show() each time you'd like to send data to your pixels.
+We've chosen to set auto_write=False, you must include pixels.show() each time you'd like to send data to your pixels.
 This makes your code more complicated, but it can make your LED animations faster!